Affine Deligne-Lusztig varieties via the double Bruhat graph I: Semi-infinite orbits: Semi-infinite orbits

 \begin{lemma} Let $\Phi^+ = \{\beta_1\prec\cdots\prec\beta_{\#\Phi^+}\}$ be a reflection order and $u\in W$.
 Choose an arbitrary subset $\{n_1<\cdots <n_N\}\subseteq \{1,\dotsc,\#\Phi^+\}$ and values $\nu_h\in\mathbb Z$ for $h=1,\dotsc,N$.
 Define $b_h := (u\beta_{n_h}, \nu_h)\in\Phi_\af$. \begin{enumerate}[(a)] \item The set $\{(n_1,\nu_1),\dotsc,(n_N, \nu_N)\}$ defines an admissible type for $(r_{b_1}\cdots r_{b_N},u,\prec)$ if and only if

 for $h=1,\dotsc,N$. \item There is a locally closed and reduced $k$-sub-ind-scheme of the affine flag variety whose $k$-valued points are given by precisely those elements

 which satisfy $\sitype(gI) = \{(n_1,\nu_1),\dotsc,(n_N,\nu_N)\}$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[(a)] \item The given condition for the $b_h$ is certainly necessary by Proposition~\ref{prop:semiInfiniteTypes}.
 Conversely, if this condition is satisfied, one may iteratively choose values for $g_i$ in Proposition~\ref{prop:semiInfiniteTypes} to construct an element $gI\in G(L)/I$ of the desired type. \item The definition of $\sitype(gI)$ in terms of $L$-valuations allows us to write $gI\in T(k)$ in terms of vanishing or non-vanishing of certain polynomials over $k$.
-Hence we get a well-defined reduced subscheme with these geometric points.\qedhere \end{enumerate} \end{proof} We call $T_{u,\prec,(n_1,\nu_1),\dotsc,(n_N,\nu_N)}$ a \emph{type variety}.
-These type varieties can be seen as an analogues of the Gelfand-Goresky-MacPherson-Serganova strata in the affine Grassmannian, cf.\ \cite{Kamnitzer2010}.
+Hence we get a well-defined reduced subscheme with these geometric points.\qedhere \end{enumerate} \end{proof} We call $\mathcal T_{u,\prec,(n_1,\nu_1),\dotsc,(n_N,\nu_N)}$ a \emph{type variety}.
+These type varieties are analogues of the Gelfand-Goresky-MacPherson-Serganova strata in the affine Grassmannian, cf.\ \cite{Kamnitzer2010}.
 We need the following numerical datum to describe their dimensions.
-This can be seen as finite a replacement for the infinite dimension of $\prescript u{}{}U(L)xI$. \begin{definition} Let $x=w t^\mu\in \widetilde W$ and $u\in W$.
-We define
+This can be seen as finite a replacement for the infinite dimension of $\prescript u{}{}U(L)xI$. \begin{definition} Let $x=w t^\mu\in \widetilde W, u\in W$ and $\alpha\in \Phi$. \begin{enumerate}[(a)] \item We define the \emph{length functional}, following \cite[Definition~2.5]{Schremmer2022_newton}, as